EC-USGS/pywatershed/README.md

 Python >= 3.8 is required.
 Three different python environments are specified within the repository.
 These are:

-* Minimal (for developing/testing), 'pynhm': ci/requirements/environment.yml
+* Minimal (for developing/testing), 'pyws': ci/requirements/environment.yml
 * Notebooks (~= minimal + jupyter), 'pyws_nb': examples/examples_env.yml
-* Documentation (only if you want to build the documentation), 'pynhm-docs': ci/requirements/doc.yml
+* Documentation (only if you want to build the documentation), 'pyws-docs': ci/requirements/doc.yml

 We recommend (because we test it in CI) using anacoda or miniconda to establish these environments with the following commands